 Sales of prescription opioids nearly quadrupled from 1999 to 2014.4 Since 1999, the number of drug-overdose deaths due to prescription opioids had been steadily increasing, reaching nearly 72,000 deaths in 2017.3 Prescription pain reliever misuse was the second most common form of illicit drug use in the U.S. in 2018, and it is estimated that 9.9 million people misused opioids in the past year.5

-Antipsychotics have traditionally been used to treat disorders such as schizophrenia or bipolar disorder, in addition to treatment-resistant depression.
+Antipsychotics have traditionally been used to treat disorders such as schizophrenia, in addition to treatment-resistant depression.
 Recent data, however, have shown that antipsychotics may play a role in chronic pain management.
 Current pain-management guidelines, such as those from the CDC and the Institute for Clinical Systems Improvement, have not addressed the use of this medication class for analgesia.6,7 There is some evidence from human and animal studies that suggests that the atypical antipsychotics may be an option for the adjunctive treatment of certain pain disorders, including migraine headaches, chronic pain, neuropathic pain, and fibromyalgia.